 Though New York City has historically created mechanisms for greater democratic participation, the process of planning continues to be complex and contentious.
 Community board power is advisory rather than regulatory.
 Some mechanisms such as 197-a plans and participatory budgeting promote community-based master planning, but they often lack real power and permanence.
 As neighborhoods struggle for a greater voice over land use, how do we balance individual neighborhoods’ needs with broader citywide goals?
 When did community power devolve and what strategies can help rebuild it?

-Join Rebecca Amato, Esteban Girón, Emily Goldstein, and Tawkiyah Jordan to discuss the history and future of the community planning process in New York City.
+Rebecca Amato, Esteban Girón, Emily Goldstein, and Tawkiyah Jordan discussed the history and future of the community planning process in New York City.

 The Urban Design Forum promotes conversation between invited civic leaders, designers, developers and advocates.
 Forum Fellows are welcome to invite one additional guest to attend.